 By far the most important thing you should do to keep your properties managed properly is to hire a property manager.
 Property managers are experts in managing homes and maximizing rental income, so they know how to treat tenants right.
 They can also help you choose good renters, screen them up front, collect rent every month, handle repairs quickly and effectively for an affordable cost.

-Property managers are generally only affordable for large-scale investors, but that doesn’t mean you should skimp on taking care of your properties!
+Expert property management services are generally only affordable for large-scale investors, but that doesn’t mean you should skimp on taking care of your properties!
 You could pay a small fee to an individual property manager or use an online service if money is tight.
 Or you could just be sure to spend extra time overseeing the process, depending on the size of your holdings.

 Get a Rental Software